Esaron/Splatform/README.md

-Initial commit of readme
+Splatform

-This is a readme
+Splatform is a simple 2D platformer written in Java using the libGDX programming api (http://libgdx.badlogicgames.com/).